 About the Bloggers

-Dave Hennings
+Dave

 I have been doing The Listener crossword on and off (mainly off) since I was about 16.
 I am now slightly older, and finally have a lot of time on my hands to devote to this beauty and others like it.
 In its honour, I created the Crossword Database (sorry about the plug).
 I try and complete The Listener, Inquisitor and Enigmatic Variations every week, with about a 90% success rate (which translates into a 0.1% prize rate).
 Unfortunately, Crossword magazine and Magpie demand more time than even I have.
-I treat all these puzzles like treasure hunts where, well not to put too fine a point on it, anything goes in trying to get to the elusive pot of gold … except of course asking someone else.
-I have no qualms about using Bradford’s or Chambers Crossword Dictionaries or about Googling whatever seems appropriate.
+I treat all these puzzles like treasure hunts where, well not to put too fine a point on it, anything goes in trying to get to the elusive pot of gold… except of course asking someone else.
+I have no qualms about using Bradford’s or Chambers Crossword Dictionary or about Googling whatever seems appropriate.
 I’m hoping that doing a Listener blog every few weeks and an EV blog every third week (at Fifteensquared) will improve my powers of recall which old(ish) age is beginning to hack away at.

 Charles and Shirley